atait/klayout-gadgets/README.md

 - no phidl in the implementation.
 Of course phidl packages will use this one.
 - `klayout.db` is allowed if it speeds it up, but it cannot be required

+### Todo
+- detect version of lypackages and pypackages to determine whether or not to force

 #### Authors: Alex Tait, Adam McCaughan, Sonia Buckley, Jeff Chiles, Jeff Shainline, Rich Mirin, Sae Woo Nam
 #### National Institute of Standards and Technology, Boulder, CO, USA